CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 </table>
 {{</html-code>}}

 The battery is a replaceable CR2430 button cell.
 The health and fitness watch easily tracks your sleep automatically.
 The user has to set an alarm with Smart Wake-Up to be aroused at the exact moment in your sleep cycle.
-If we talk about item height, then we come to know that it has 1.3 Centimeters height.
+If we talk about item height, then we come to know that it has 1.3 centimeters height.

 This health and fitness watch is a standard hybrid watch & also a lightweight watch.
 For changing time settings you have to connect it with your phone, the time will not manually change.
 The watch will vibrate when the daily goal achieved or alarm time comes.
 We know that no health and fitness watch can accurately calculate the calories burned or calorie intake.
 This health and fitness watch measures heartbeat accurately.
 Kids love this watch, and it is perfect for kids.
 Withings move hybrid watch is perfect activity tracker for tweens.